Car sales in New Zealand: What’s the story?

 |9 Kia Sportage||9 Kia Sportage|

 As mentioned above, SUVs are by far the go-to model for Kiwis.
 And while September saw Tesla take the top spot, SUVs remained dominant, making up most of the top 10 models in September.
 Passenger SUV sales are already at around 63,000 for the year so far, incredibly outselling the entirety of 2020, 2019, and 2018.

 The increase in SUV sales continues to follow the trend we have seen over the past few years.
 Our cars are getting bigger.
 We are also driving our cars further, which may offer some explanation for this trend.
 With a push towards public transport in our urban centres, and pedestrian-friendly urban planning aiming to reduce cars in our central cities, cars are increasingly used for recreation and longer trips.
 As a result, the desire for small city-centric cars is likely to decrease.

 While Kiwis are still keen to keep their car on the bigger side, we are also keen to think more about the impact those cars are having.
 For example, many of those SUVs mentioned above offer hybrid models.
 In fact, over half of the Mitsubishi Eclipse Cross SUVs sold in September were petrol-electric hybrids.
 Climate change is a growing concern, and petrol prices are rising, both of which increase the appeal of electric vehicles.
 And the government clean car discount for electric vehicles is only adding to the appeal.

-Sales of electric vehicles have gone through the car roof: 2773 electric cars have sold so far this year.
-Those figures seem small compared to overall car sales, but these figures mean 2021 is already our record year for total electric sales, with five months of sales still yet to come!
+Sales of electric vehicles have gone through the car roof: 4266 electric cars have sold so far this year.
+Those figures seem small compared to overall car sales, but these figures mean 2021 is already, by far, our record year for total electric sales, with three months of sales still yet to come!